eduramirezh/musicdata/README.md

 ![Architecture diagram](/images/architecture.png)

 The backend is built over Chalice, using AWS's API Gateway, Lambda and DynamoDB.
-It loads the data of each song of a given artist from Spotify's API, and stores it in a DynamoDB table, or loads it directly from the table if it was previously requested, using this service as a cache.
+It loads data for all songs of a given artist from Spotify's API, and stores it in a DynamoDB table.
+It loads it directly from the table if it was previously requested, using this service as a cache.

 The frontend was built using Google's Web Starter Kit.
 It makes AJAX requests to the backend to get a specific artist's data.

+# TO DO

+ - Improve UI design
+ - Add each feature's description
+ - Improve errors handling
+ - Global analysis